Vice25/CS-499-/README.md

 ## The Third Artifact - Databases

-Below is a link to the original Artifact, the enhanced Artifact, and two SQL script files in one zip folder.
-An accompanying Narrative with details of my skills demonstrated is also included as an MS Word document
+A link is provided below to the original and enhanced Artifact, along with SQL script files in a zip file, accompanied by a Narrative detailing the skills demonstrated as a Word document

 [Artifact Three]()